evronm/marley/README.md

 # Introducing the Marley Framework for Picolisp

+Most of the forthcoming is GPT generated.
+However, I have cut out huge sections, edited others, and verified that nothing is actually wrong.
+Removing irrelevant content is an ongoing project.

 ## Overview
 Marley implements a highly efficient, declarative DSL for coupling database structures with front end structures.